rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 h2.
 Conclusions

-**Queues** will receive the messages sent by using SendEndpoint.Send() **Temporary queues** are mostly only used for request/reply, faultreplies or routingslips (sagas) coordination - and can be ignored
+**Queues** will receive the messages sent by using SendEndpoint.Send() **Temporary queues** are mostly only used for request/reply, faultreplies or routingslips (sagas) coordination - and can otherwise be ignored.
 **Topics** will receive the messages send via Bus.Publish() **Consumers** tell what type they consume by code, and that will become the name of the Topic, and it becomes the Queue that they will listen on.
-**Consumers** will consume both Commands and Events because of how MassTransit works (see below).
+**Consumers** will consume both Commands and Events because of how MassTransit works (see below), a nice feature actually.
 **Consumers** will only get message from queues.
-Topics forward messages to queues.
+Topics forward messages to queues (im almost positive about this).
 **Subcription** Names are equal to the queue name that they forward to, configured up by MassTransit.
 **Queue Names** are the SendEndpoint/ReceiveEndpoint queue names (configured either as a string, or or the interface name if you're using our code - an extension method)
 **Parallell Execution** is on by default.
 That is - several consumers will run and handle messages in parallell in the same application.
 You can control this by configuring PrefetchCount.
+I think.
-**Messages** that are sent to an endpoint that have consumers, but no consumer can understand the type, then MassTransit will move the messages to the _skipped queue.
+**Messages** that are sent to an endpoint that have consumers, but if no consumer can understand the type, then MassTransit will move the messages to the _skipped queue.

 The message is reserved and when it gets routed to some Consumer, and while the Consumer works - no other Consumer will get this message.
+(Lock)
 The message is acknowledged and removed from the Queue when the Consume() method runs to Completion (Task.RanToCompletion)

 h2.
 Messages - Lifecycle